-BERRY: I live my husband and our daughters in Sacramento, California, along the American River.
+BERRY: I live with my husband and our daughters in Sacramento, California, along the American River.
 We look like we're situated in the middle of the city, but when you walk into the backyard it’s as though you've traveled through a portal, and you ended up on an episode of "Wild Kingdom".
 It's this river and wildlife that defines this place that we call home.
-I'm Jennifer Berry, and this my essay on the American River.
+I'm Jennifer Berry, and this is my essay on the American River.

 Bundled in warm clothes, we breakfast along the American River, enjoying a temporary parting of clouds after weeks of rain.
 We eat in silent reverence for the landscape we call home, absorbing the transformed land.